 Next time I'll bring a camcorder.

 1. Sue Demeter, a self-identified paranormal researcher, argues that the Grand Bank Tunnel had only the most local and dubious of supernatural associations until the late 1990s, when a fellow traveler trying to find the Screaming Tunnel got lost, and confused the two tunnels.
 He captured some dubious spectral footage in this other location and, she argues, originated the separate legend of the Blue Ghost Tunnel.
+Her account is entirely consistent with the facts, or, at least, with such facts that can be established.

 John Robert Colombo, Mysterious Canada.
 Toronto: Doubleday Canada, 1988.
 183–184.